 Sightseeing in the close surrounding

-- The museum of History and Archeology
+- The History and Archeology museum

-- The Faller museum of ethnograpgy
+- The Faller museum

-- The museum of rice
+- The rice museum

 - The Dragut cave museum